tdulcet/Table-and-Graph-Libs/README.md

 Option: `headerrow`\
 Default value: `false`

-Header rows are bolded and centered.
+Header rows are bolded, centered and have a border.

 #### Header column

 Option: `headercolumn`\
 Default value: `false`

-Header columns are bolded and centered.
+Header columns are bolded, centered and have a border.

 #### Table border